IvanildoPereira/ShopApp/README.md

     Project Portfolio
 </h1>
 <h4 align="center">
-  A FullStack Project that allows the users simulate an E-commerce system.
+  A FullStack Project that allows the users simulate an E-commerce system, using ReactJS, NodeJS and Mysql or Postgre.
 </h4>